sergey-sobolev/stompest/README.markdown

 Caveats
 =======
 * Requires Python 2.6 or higher.
 Not yet tested with Python 3.x.
 * This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by the current maintainer and [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular heartbeating and STOMP 1.2) may still require minor changes of the API.
+The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular heart-beating and STOMP 1.2) may still require minor changes of the API.

 To Do
 =====
-* `async` client only: heartbeating.
+* `async` client only: heart-beating.
 * The URI scheme supports only TCP, no SSL (the authors don't need it because the client is run in "safe" production environments).
 For the `async` client, however, it should be straightforward to enhance the URI scheme by means of the [Endpoint API](http://twistedmatrix.com/documents/current/api/twisted.internet.endpoints.html).
 Contributions are welcome!
 * [STOMP 1.2 protocol](http://stomp.github.com/stomp-specification-1.2.html) (not before there is a reference broker implementation available).